adipandas/adipandas.github.io/_posts/2020-03-01-vector-calculus.md

 Equation \eqref{eq4} maps an $$n$$-dimensional vector to a vector of $$m$$-dimensions.
 It is a *vector-valued function*.
 The output value $$\mathbf{y}$$ in \eqref{eq5} is of $$m$$-dimensions and the corresponding input value $$\mathbf{x}$$ is of $$n$$-dimensions.

 ## Gradient
-Gradient of scalar-valued differentiable function is a vector field or vector-valued function.
+The **gradient** of a scalar-valued differentiable function is also referred to as vector field or vector-valued function.

 $$\bigtriangledown f: \Re^n \rightarrow \Re^n \label{eq-grad1}$$